 - 1 pound fresh strawberries, washed, hulled, and sliced

-- 3 tbsp honey add 1 more tablespoon if you like your jam very sweet, or other vegan honey substitute
+- 3 tablespoons honey add 1 more tablespoon if you like your jam very sweet, or other vegan honey substitute

 Recipe: Instructions